magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 -   {:.fix}<!-- MAGECLOUD-2904 -->Fixed the validation process to prevent a problem that occurred when SCD_MATRIX ignored a theme value that contained different character cases.

 -   {:.fix}<!-- MAGECLOUD-2851 -->Fixed an issue with processing malformed JSON variables.
-Now, when there is a syntax error caused by a JSON variable, a warning appears in the `cloud.log` file and deployment continues using the default variable.
+Now, if a JSON variable causes a syntax error, a warning appears in the `cloud.log` file and deployment continues using the default variable.

 -   {:.fix}<!-- MAGECLOUD-2823 -->Updated the `SCD_COMPRESSION_LEVEL` environment variable default values for the [build stage]({{page.baseurl}}/cloud/env/variables-build.html) and the [deploy stage]({{page.baseurl}}/cloud/env/variables-deploy.html).